rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 and therefore an earlier handling and result representation of Carol's grocery store.

-**Mitigation**
+Attacker
+: Data publisher (Carol)

+Victim
+: Ranking of documents

+Impact
+: Carol's grocery store page is ranked higher

+Difficulty
+: Medium

+**Mitigation: validate API parameters**

 Several mitigations have been [proposed for these types of attacks](cite:cites crawlerattacks).
 A first solution is to place **responsibility at the API**, and expecting it to patch the exploit.

+Location
+: Data publishers

+Difficulty
+: Medium

+**Mitigation: content policies**

-A second solution involves publishers to expose **policies that explicitly authorize what links should be considered legitimate**, and LTQP query engines inspecting these policies when determining document priorities.
+A second mitigation involves publishers to expose **policies that explicitly authorize what links should be considered legitimate**, and LTQP query engines inspecting these policies when determining document priorities.

+Location
+: Data publishers and LTQP engines

+Difficulty
+: Currently hard (content policies do not exist yet)

+**Mitigation: automated learning of legitimate links**

-A third solution is to use **machine-learning to distinguishing non-legitimate from legitimate links**.
+A third mitigation is to use **machine-learning to distinguishing non-legitimate from legitimate links**.
 A combination of the three approaches can be used to mitigate this vulnerability.

+Location
+: LTQP engines

+Difficulty
+: Hard